HaugL/dochub-interview-project/README.md

 Project Requirements
 ======================================
-**1. The site is built using a modern javascript framework (eg, ember, angular, react, vue, etc...)**
-This site is built with React and Redux with Jest and Enzyme for testing
+**1. The site is built using a modern javascript framework (eg, ember, angular, react, vue, etc...)** This site is built with React and Redux with Jest and Enzyme for testing.

 **2. The site contains multiple pages (and transitioning between them can be done without reloading the entire page).**
 This site contains two main pages: a weekly forecast and a daily forecast.
 Transitions between the two are done without reloading the page, using react router.
 This is important because it reduces the need for duplicative network requests to load the pages and to fetch the API data.